Bajaj-Apurva/Anomaly-Detection-in-Transactions/README.md

 git clone https://github.com/Bajaj-Apurva/Anomaly-Detection-in-Transactions.git

-cd anomaly-detection-in-transactions
+cd Anomaly-Detection-in-Transactions

 ## Usage
 The project provides several functionalities:

+#### Data Visualization:
-Data Visualization: Generates visualizations for transaction amounts, distributions, and correlations.
+Generates visualizations for transaction amounts, distributions, and correlations.

+#### Anomaly Detection:
-Anomaly Detection: Identifies anomalies in transaction amounts using statistical methods and the Isolation Forest model.
+Identifies anomalies in transaction amounts using statistical methods and the Isolation Forest model.

+#### User Interaction:
-User Interaction: Allows users to input transaction details and check for anomalies.
+Allows users to input transaction details and check for anomalies.

 To interact with the project, run the main script and follow the prompts to input transaction details for anomaly detection.